-- You must learn safety best practices, includingDouble-checking knots and rigging by a separate - Double-checking knots and rigging by a separate person. - Wearing a helmet and gloves when appropriate, - Carrying some semblance of the Ten Essentials and the ASRC required gear list, given the task and the weather and the terrain.
+You must learn safety best practices, including

+- Double-checking knots and rigging by a separate person. - Wearing a helmet and gloves when appropriate, - Carrying some semblance of the Ten Essentials and the ASRC required gear list, given the task and the weather and the terrain.